shrysjain/IndoAir-QM/README.md

 python COMextract.py
 ```

 Before running this, make sure that you create a file called `COMextract.py` in the `Downloads\` folder on your PC, and its contents are the code in the dropdown below.
-Alternatively, you can download the file from this GitHub repository (but remember to move it to your `Downloads/` folder).
+Alternatively, you can download the file from this GitHub repository in the `Code Files/` (but remember to move it to your `Downloads/` folder).
 If you want to move it to another folder, reflect that in the `cd ...` line.
 For example, if you want to put it in a folder within your `Desktop/` folder called `Arduino`, you would replace that line with `cd Desktop/Arduino`.
 Here is the code to include in `COMextract.py`:

 <details><summary>Expand to see code</summary>